publikwerker/traffics-cool/README.md

 Once they are registered, users are able to test themselves on their road sign knowledge.
 The app tracks their progress and score.

 This application allows users to test and expand their knowledge of road signs, and helps them to become better and safer drivers.
 	Although there are a few traffic-sign-related apps on the market, ours is the only one to implement spaced repetition in the learning process.
-While other apps offer mere “flash cards”, Traffic’s Cool keeps track of their progress, and it is able to help the user focus on the signs they are least familiar with.
+While other apps offer mere “flash cards”, Traffic’s Cool keeps track of their progress using a spaced repetition algorithm, and it is able to help the user focus on the signs they are least familiar with.

 ### Technology Stack